mathewsrc/generativeai-questions-and-answers-app/docs/network.md

 ```

 The Cloudwatch endpoint permit to send logs from resources within your VPC to CloudWatch
-Logs without needing to traverse the public internet.

 ```terraform
 # Create a VPC Endpoint for CloudWatch